 John Taylor (Chair) is a retired biology teacher and lives very near to the school.
 He became a governor in 2004 and has also agreed to stay on for two more terms since then.
 John also chairs the Finance & Resources and Curriculum committees and has responsibility for Science.
 John has no declarations of interest.

-Eleanor James (Vice-Chair) is also a retired teacher who lives in Ashperton.
-She joined the governing body in March 2009, is on both the finance & resources and the curriculum committees, no declarations of interest.
+Eleanor James is a retired teacher who lives in Ashperton.
+She joined the governing body in March 2009.
+Eleanor has a special responsibility of Child Protection/Safeguarding and is on the curriculum committee, no declarations of interest.

 Alex Coppock is a local architect and was appointed by the governors onto the governing body in July 2008.
 He has a son at school which he declares as an interest.
-Alex has special responsibility for RE and IT & e-safety.
+Alex has special responsibility for RE.
 He is a member of the Finance & Resources committee and has been very helpful advising the governing body with matters concerning the new build.

-Jacqueline Dodds - Jacqueline joined the Governing Body in December 2015 as a community governor.
+Jacqueline Dodds - (Vice-Chair) Jacqueline joined the Governing Body in December 2015 as a community governor.
 She is a former accountant who lives locally in Munsley.
-Jacqueline has special responsibility for Mathematics and is also a member of the Finance and resources Committee.
+Jacqueline has special responsibility for Numeracy Strategy and is also a member of the Finance and resources Committee and Curriculum Committee.